 At St Peter’s our Christian values and links to the local and Diocesan community are key to enhancing the soul of the School.
-We believe that our that the integration and implementation of our Christian values, not only enhance our children’s education but also their spiritual development.
-Our visions for the School, and its Governing Body, embody our Christian values and are linked closely to the Bible.
+We believe that the integration and implementation of our Christian values not only enhance our children’s education but also their spiritual development.
+Our vision for the School, and its Governing Body, embody our Christian values and are linked closely to the Bible.

 Our latest SIAMS report can be found here: SIAMS Report 2014

 Governing Body Vision

 ‘The Governing Body will support our school in providing a happy, safe and inspiring environment that reflects our Christian values, allowing the children to develop spiritually, morally, intellectually, imaginatively and physically whilst instilling kindness, thoughtfulness and strong sense of self-belief.’